Regression: Chapter 9

 We went on a two-month trip to Japan with Erin.
 In today’s globalization, cultural differences have blurred, besides touristic idiosyncrasies that are kept alive for fun’s sake.
 To make up for it, landscapes and architecture are very varied throughout the world, emulating the pristine state of the land, wherever possible, and maintaining the historic accuracy of facades and landmarks.
 This is not as hard as it seems, since history ended in the twenty-third century, with the settlement of Mars.
-There have been no more hiccups from then on, so no new landmarks were needed.
-There have been no more heroes or antiheroes, only people dedicated to the betterment of society or to fulfill their egotistic goals.
-In any way, their paths never collided, but they both were able to live fruitful lives, whether extrovertedly or introvertedly.
+There have been no more hiccups from then on, so building new landmarks was no longer needed.
+There have been no more heroes or antiheroes, only people dedicated to the betterment of society or to fulfilling their egotistic goals.
+In any way, these two paths never collided, but they both provided for fruitful lives, whether they were led extrovertedly or introvertedly.
 The same as there have been no more heroes in the political arena, there have been no more celebrities in the cultural milieu.
 Art is still very alive, but there are no more trends anymore.
-Society reached a peak in individualism in that century and has not descended since then.
-Fame and authority are still current, and some people are more talented, awake, sharp or skillful than others and they are subsequently emulated, but only by people with similar interests.
+Society reached a peak in individualism in the twenty-fourth century and has not descended since then.
+Fame and authority are still current, and some people are more talented, aware, sharp or skillful than others and they are subsequently emulated, but only by people with similar interests.
 No one is unduly famous anymore, as it used to be back in your time.
 Since society has stopped yielding to the mechanics of favoritism and privilege, there are no advantages to fame anymore, only to talent and skill.

 I tried to cheer him up but he was inconsolable, just like a kid who is denied candy for breakfast.
 I tried to make sensibility seep into his brain, telling him that it had been all fair and square; they had dated and she had decided to break it up; that he shouldn’t take it personally that she had seen it before him that the relationship wouldn’t work out, because sooner or later he would surely have seen it too; that he should focus on the positive: the thrill he’d gotten from the relationship, the emotions that surely catalyzed his personality for the better.
-After all, what is life without emotions, good or bad?
+After all, life is nothing without emotions, whether good or bad.
 For all we know, that’s the only thing real: feelings.
 Back in the day philosophers used to pose the questions: Do we exist or are we a figment of our imagination?
 Is anything real?
 And what is reality?
-These apparently vain questions hold a gain of truth: We can only apprehend reality with our senses, and therefore reality is malleable to our subjective perception.
-A rainbow may be a magical event to a kid, while it’s a mere weather phenomenon to another one; an ancient sculpture may be a wonderful piece of art and history for a person, while it’s just shaped marble to another one.
+These apparently vain questions hold a grain of truth: We can only apprehend reality with our senses, and therefore reality is malleable to our subjective perception.
+A rainbow may be a magical event to a kid, while it’s a mere weather phenomenon to grown-ups; an ancient sculpture may be a wonderful piece of art and history for a person, while it’s just misshaped marble to another one.
 Today, we’re as aware of the subjectivity of the human mind as people were in the past, but we don’t let our senses take over our intellect.
 I tried to make Valentin look objectively at his situation, beyond his emotional perception, but he was adamant in his sorrow.
-He embraced his self-pity like a martyr embraces the cause that kills him.
-But we don’t believe in sacrifice nowadays; it’s repugnant to our sensibility.
-This deprecation of life’s value is unethical today, and it’s one of the clearest signs of regression.
-The same as in the past people used to shorten their lives with narcotics, bad habits and a poor diet, Valentin was trying to waste his pining after a woman that he wasn’t meant to be with.
+He embraced his self-pity the same as a martyr embraces the cause that kills him.
+But we don’t believe in martyrdom nowadays; it’s repugnant to our sensibility.
+This deprecation of life’s intrinsic value is unethical today, and it’s one of the clearest signs of regression.
+The same as in the past people used to shorten their lives with narcotics, bad habits and a poor diet, Valentin was trying to waste his by pining after a woman that he wasn’t meant to be with.

 His folly, however, was highly intellectual.
-He argued back my view of subjectivity, saying that the same as our imagination has created technology and art, our mind can control our feelings and change our future.
-That however how unapparent a future between him and Milena was right now, if both committed it could be possible.
+He argued back my view of subjectivity, saying that the same as our imagination has created technology and art, our mind can control our feelings and change our future, and, however unapparent a future between him and Milena was right now, if both commit to it, it could be possible.
 I explained to him that technology and art are rather the product of inspiration than imagination; that we react to nature and life when producing technology and art, and therefore our imagination is also a byproduct of being alive.
 The same as a hornero imagines the nest it’s building, we imagine paintings, music, buildings and technology.
 We’re a tool of nature, as much as a tornado is; only we are aware of our existence.
 The Greeks had it clear with their myths of heroes that went against fate, that is, the will of nature.
 But, unfortunately, hedonism and the cult of the ego made people recklessly think that everything was possible if they only set their minds and heart to it.
-I told him that his crusade against the current situation between him and Milena was sure to bring him only discontent since even if he succeeded in winning over her affection, it would be at the price of his peace of mind.
-The imbalance of affection can’t be overcome with effort, but simply by distancing yourself from the other person.
+I told him that his crusade against the current situation between him and Milena was sure to bring him only discontent since, even if he succeeded in winning over her affection, it would be at the price of his peace of mind.
+The imbalance of affection can’t be overcome with effort, but only by distancing yourself from the other person.
 The mechanics of attraction work in such a way that the more effort you put into attracting someone, the less positive results you get.
-That is why people have evolved towards a facility to withdraw emotionally from people they aren’t completely satisfied with since this leads to more fruitful coupling.
+That is why we have evolved towards a facility to withdraw emotionally from people they aren’t completely satisfied with, since this leads to more fruitful coupling with the right person.

 soyjuanma86